GutlapalliNikhil/ImageClassification_VIT_TransferLearning/README.md

+It is remarkable that it required a week to gain a comprehensive understanding of Transformer models and their intricate workings.
+However, once familiarized, employing the model itself can be accomplished within a day or even less.

 # Project Demo: Pretrained ViT Model on Custom Dataset

 This repository contains a demonstration of using a pretrained Vision Transformer (ViT) model, trained on the ImageNet dataset, on a custom dataset.
 The code is implemented in PyTorch and includes training and evaluation of the model.